hoshikawa2/flexcube-14.5/README.md

 - secret.sh: A bash script that helps you to create the secret to access the Oracle Image Repository to use the Weblogic image
 - weblogic.yaml: The YAML file to create an instance of Weblogic and the Service ports to access the admin server

 > **Note**: You need to assign the Oracle Image Repository and set your credentials (user/password) to obtain the Weblogic Image.
-You can follow this link to do this: https://oracle.github.io/weblogic-kubernetes-operator/2.6/userguide/managing-domains/domain-in-image/base-images/#obtaining-standard-images-from-the-oracle-container-registry
+You can follow this link to do this: [Oracle Image Repository](https://oracle.github.io/weblogic-kubernetes-operator/2.6/userguide/managing-domains/domain-in-image/base-images/#obtaining-standard-images-from-the-oracle-container-registry)

 With your credentials in Oracle Image Repository (login/password), you need to edit the **secret.sh** and put your credentials in the file.
 Execute this command to provide the secret in your OKE Cluster.
 You cannot deploy **Weblogic** Container without this step.